gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/utils.png)<br>
 Components of code are: <br>
 **image_to_arr**<br>
-&nbsp;Takes list of all images and converts them into a (m, 64, 64, 3) matrix, special care must be taken of dimensions and datatype stored in the numpy arrays.<br>
+Takes list of all images and converts them into a (m, 64, 64, 3) matrix, special care must be taken of dimensions and datatype stored in the numpy arrays.<br>
 **gen_labels**<br>
-&nbsp; Takes the labels of the images converted to numpy arrays and genrates output labels for them (0=Non_Cat, 1= Cat).
+Takes the labels of the images converted to numpy arrays and genrates output labels for them (0=Non_Cat, 1= Cat).
 Shape of array must be (1,m).<br>
 **load_image**<br>
-&nbsp; Takes both functions and computes the result for training and testing images and returns the requisite numpy arrays as output.
+Takes both functions and computes the result for training and testing images and returns the requisite numpy arrays as output.

 ### Data Preprocessing